 Last Updated on by

-Pakistan is a beautiful country while worth traveling, but there’s a few things to know about visiting there when it comes to eating, drinking, what to wear, and more.
+Pakistan is a beautiful country while worth traveling, but there are a few things to know about visiting there when it comes to eating, drinking, what to wear, and more.
 This post will help you out!

 For more guidance on how to plan a trip to Pakistan, check out this post on the best places to go and getting around.